The Workshop on Management of Marine Protected Areas (MPAs) for Small Cetaceans was postponed from April 2020 owing to COVID-19 pandemic.

-The workshop, mandated by the 25th Meeting of the ASCOBANS Advisory Committee, is jointly organized by the Finnish Ministry of the Environment, WWF Germany, WWF Sweden, Coalition Clean Baltic, and ASCOBANS.
+The workshop, mandated by the 25th Meeting of the ASCOBANS Advisory Committee, was jointly organized by the Finnish Ministry of the Environment, WWF Germany, WWF Sweden, Coalition Clean Baltic, and ASCOBANS.

 The workshop aims to review and share experiences on best practice approaches to MPA management, taking them beyond being merely ‘paper parks’, in order to make recommendations to ASCOBANS Parties.
-The workshop will be highly interactive and led by a facilitator.
-The objectives are to:
+The workshop was highly interactive and led by a facilitator.
+The objectives were to:

-Due to limited seats, participation to the workshop will be by invitation only.
+Due to limited seats, participation to the workshop was by invitation only.
 Nominations were sought from ASCOBANS National Coordinators early 2020.

 What is ASCOBANS?